Skip to main content

 U14, U16, U18

-Ski Racing Comp is an intensive training program for U14 and U16 athletes focusing on recreational and High School Racing, not national/international FIS racing.
+Ski Racing Comp is a more intensive race training program for U14, U16, and U18 athletes focusing on recreational and High School Racing, not scored USSS and FIS racing.
 It offers all-day training on Saturdays and Sundays with gate training each weekend and during “Friday Night Lights” at Keystone.
 Training rotates between Copper Mountain and Keystone.
 The program includes gate training sessions and all-mountain free skiing and drill skiing.
 Competitions in the Youth Ski League (YSL) series are supplemented by the GS Spectacular, Loveland Derby, and NASTAR Nationals.

 Requirements: